A model of the ball lightning

 It is not necessary that each point explosion will lead to a ball lightning.
-Probability of the ball creation is proportional to the probability of emitting a photon in the good mode.
-In principle it is possible to stimulate laser discharge using, for instance, down conversion of external beam of photons.
+Probability of the ball creation is proportional to the probability of emitting a photon in the WGM mode.

 It is interesting that external excited atoms incident on the ball may be reflected or deexcited.
 The last channel is the most probable.
 After deexcitation the photon layer pulls the atom inside it, so the ball moves in the direction of the positive gradient of the density of excited atoms and eats them up.